Let's be honest about the state of sales technology in 2026. None of it helps you actually know the person you're talking to.

 This isn't a communication problem.
 It's an architecture problem.
 The systems don't connect.
 The intelligence doesn't flow.
 Everyone builds their own version of the truth in their own silo.

-Salesforce isn't a tool that helps you sell.
+Salesforce isn't a tool that helps you understand your customer.
 It's a system of record your company requires you to update so management can run reports.

-The dominant "sales platform" in the world is optimized for administrative visibility, not seller productivity.
+The dominant "sales platform" in the world is optimized for administrative visibility, not customer understanding.

-How many hours this week did you spend entering data that made you better at your job?
+How many hours this week did you spend entering data that made you better at understanding your customer's situation?
 How many reports do you actually look at vs. how many does your VP look at?

 Salesforce succeeded because it gave executives dashboards.
-What it never gave sellers was leverage.
+What it never gave anyone was context about the customer.

 Enterprise sales methodology became enterprise click methodology.